PhoenixWyllow/Soundboard4MacroDeck2/Resources/Languages/README.md

 ***
 ### If your language is missing or incomplete, please consider helping me out!

-To contribute your language, join the project on https://poeditor.com/join/project?hash=T6WOz3ECo7 and contribute your translation.
+To contribute your language, join the project on https://poeditor.com/join/project?hash=T6WOz3ECo7 and contribute your translation. \
+REMEMBER to provide your username in the "\_attribution_" translation so that I may credit you.

 It's as simple as that!
 I will do the merging from there!